-33 How may beneficiaries of aid challenge recovery actions by the state?
+37 On which grounds can a beneficiary defend itself against a recovery order?
+How may beneficiaries of aid challenge recovery actions by the state?

-According to the established case law of Portuguese administrative courts, if and to the extent an administrative act ordering the beneficiary to pay back the aid merely implements a Commission recovery decision, that act cannot be challenged before Portuguese courts.
-Beneficiaries seeking to challenge recovery have to lodge an application for annulment of the Commission recovery decision before the EU courts within the applicable time limits (eg, judgment of the Supreme Administrative Court of 52 May 2011, case 069/11).
+According to the established case law of Portuguese administrative courts, if and to the extent an administrative act ordering the beneficiary to pay back the aid merely implements a Commission recovery decision, that act cannot, in principle, be challenged before Portuguese courts.
+Beneficiaries seeking to challenge recovery in such cases have to lodge an application for annulment of the Commission recovery decision, based on a violation of provisions of EU law (eg, article 16(3) of the Procedural Regulation, protecting legitimate expectations created by assurances from the Commission), before the EU courts within the applicable time limits (eg, judgment of the Supreme Administrative Court of 52 May 2011, Case 069/11).

-In the aforementioned example concerning the insolvency mass of BPP, the insolvency administrator refused registration and inclusion of the state's claim in BPP's liabilities based on the allegation that the Commission recovery decision was unlawful and thus invalid.
-It also lodged an action for annulment of the Commission decision before the EU General Court (which was later dismissed as unfounded, judgment of 12 December 2014, case T-487/11).
-The Lisbon commercial court decided to stay proceedings pending the judgment of the General Court.
-On appeal by the Portuguese state, that decision was annulled by the Lisbon appellate court (judgment of 18 June 2013, case 519/10.5TYLSB L1-1).
-The appellate court ruled that, given the immediate effect of the Commission decision and the lack of competence of national courts to question its validity, the commercial court was not entitled to simply stay proceedings pending judgment of the General Court but had to give effect to the Commission decision.
-If the commercial court had doubts as to the legality of that decision, it could, however, ask the EU Court of Justice for a preliminary ruling under article 267 TFEU.
-Upon such reference by the commercial court, the Court of Justice ruled that the commercial court's questions did not disclose anything capable of affecting the validity of the Commission decision (judgment of 5 March 2015, case C-667/13).
+In the aforementioned example concerning the insolvency mass of BPP, the insolvency administrator refused registration and inclusion of the state's recovery claim in BPP's liabilities based on the allegation that the Commission recovery decision was unlawful and thus invalid.
+It also lodged an action for annulment of the Commission decision before the EU General Court (which was later dismissed as unfounded, judgment of 12 December 2014, Case T-487/11).
+The Lisbon Commercial Court decided to stay proceedings pending the judgment of the General Court.
+On appeal by the Portuguese state, that decision was annulled by the Lisbon Appellate Court (judgment of 18 June 2013, Case 519/10.5TYLSB L1-1).
+The Appellate Court ruled that, given the immediate effect of the Commission decision and the lack of competence of national courts to question its validity, the Commercial Court was not entitled to simply stay proceedings pending judgment of the General Court but had to give effect to the Commission decision.
+If the Commercial Court had doubts as to the legality of that decision, maiacadete@mlgts.pt pmelcher@mlgts.pt